Crypto Short Selling 101: What You Need to Know

 The Basic Mechanics of Shorting

-The process begins with a trader borrowing a certain amount of cryptocurrency from a broker or exchange, selling it at the current market price, and then waiting for the price to drop.
-If the price does decrease, the trader can buy back the cryptocurrency at the lower lower price, return the borrowed amount to the lender, and keep the difference as profit.
+The process: borrow a cryptocurrency from a broker or exchange, sell it at the current market price, wait for the price to drop, buy it back at the lower price, return the borrowed amount, and keep the difference minus fees.

 Profit and Loss Scenarios